EMC China Lab

 8. Implantation cycle

-The test period should be determined based on the possible clinical contact time, or the time until the corresponding biological response reaches or exceeds a certain stable state.
+The test period should be determined based on the possible clinical contact time, or the time until the corresponding biological response REACHes or exceeds a certain stable state.
 The selected time point should be explained and demonstrated.
 Ensure that the biological tissue response reaches a stable state.
 Short-term selections generally include 1 week and 4 weeks.
 Long-term selections generally include 13 weeks and 26 weeks.
 Table 1 shows the standard recommended long-term implantation observation period selection.

 Table 1.
 Selection of observation period for long-term implantation in subcutaneous tissue, muscle, and bone